ZHONGJunjie86/A2C-TD-single-car-intersection/README.md

 # A2C-TD-single-car-intersection
 　When I noticed the A2C-MC does not convergent, I turned to use the A2C-TD algorithm which the paper used.
 　It is the MC algorithm can't learn every stuation preciously due to be trained only once in the end of a cycle.
-　This is a basic model describing a car runs to goal in limited time by using A2C algorithm to determine its accelerate.
+　This is a basic model describing a car runs to goal in limited time by using A2C algorithm to determine its acceleration.
 　Go to see MC-model from [my previous work](https://github.com/ZHONGJunjie86/A3C-single-car-intersection).